 - Somewhere in between, protecting a fighter but also not stopping them from meeting challenges along the way.

 At TFC we use method Number 3.We believe that everyone learns at a different pace, and also gains confidence in different ways.
 In saying that, we do have a basic structure we follow for MOST fighters.

 Our TFC Muay Thai students must all complete a minimum number of classes each month to even be considered as a potential fighter.
 Once they are consistently showing up for consecutive months back to back, we then allow invite them to enter the fighters class, where they must continue to show commitment.
-As we start to look for suitable competitions and suitable opponents, we will start taking them to sparring events with other clubs, getting them used to the feeling of nerves and seeing different techniques that they might not be used to in our gym.
+As we start to look for suitable competitions and suitable opponents, we will start taking them to spar events with other clubs, getting them used to the feeling of nerves and seeing different techniques that they might not be used to in our gym.

-Once they show they are at good skill level and are handling these tests well, we will book them for a fight with an opponent who has also had zero, or less then a small handful of fights.
+Once they show they are at the good skill level and are handling these tests well, we will book them for a fight with an opponent who has also had zero, or less than a small handful of fights.
 This process varies greatly, with some people taking only a few months to get to this level, and others taking years to get to the required level.

 All of the topics mentioned previously in our “how long does it take” section, also apply to fighters.
 Other things that will speed up or slow down the process: